Topic Areas: Business and Practice Management: Speech-Language Pathology

 Content Area: General Interest

 Proposal appropriate for submission to this topic area include all aspects of running and managing an SLP practice in any setting.
-Topics may include issues related to reimbursement, coding, billing, business development, employee management, regulatory requirements and advocacy in speech-language pathology.
-Proposals addressing issues related to service delivery models should also be submitted to this area.
-Interprofessional education, practice, and/or research that addresses the implementation of interprofessional competencies within curricular or practice models or the evaluation of collaborative care outcomes should be included in this topic area.
+Topics may include reimbursement, coding, billing, business development, employee management, regulatory requirements, and advocacy in speech-language pathology.
+Additionally, proposals addressing service delivery models should also be submitted to this area.
+Interprofessional education, practice, and/or research that addresses the implementation of interprofessional competencies within curricular or practice models, or the evaluation of collaborative care outcomes, should be included in this topic area.

 Research

-Translational, applied, or implementation research related to SLP business practices and management issues
+• Translational, applied, or implementation research related to SLP business practices and management considerations

 Professional Education